Cool Patrol: Critical reception

 With Guitar stated "Ninja Sex Party have a sound as epic as Danny Sexbang’s fur-lined cape and more intense than Ninja Brian’s ninja pants.
 From the raging metal guitars of 'Release the Kraken' and synth jam 'Orgy for One' to the bouncy new wave of the dance-along title track to the delicate madrigals and bone-fracturing sound effects of 'Courtship of the Mermaid', it’s the most polished and sonically diverse Ninja Sex Party album to date."

 "Danny Don't You Know" became the No. 1 trending video on YouTube when released as a single, and received notable praise from several media outlets.
 Classic Rock called the song it a "power ballad life lesson triumph", while Pop Buzz considered it "very inspiring".
 Louder called the song "brilliant", stating, "This is the sort of life-affirmation we all need every once in a while."
-The popularity of the song led to Ninja Sex Party performing the song with Tupper Ware Remix Party on the late-night talk show Conan on September 17, 2018, in their live television debut; this censored version, which replaced the word "fuck" with "heck" and "hell", was released as a studio recording on September 21, under the name "Danny Don't You Know (Cool as Heck Version)".
+The popularity of the song led to Ninja Sex Party performing the song with TWRP on the late-night talk show Conan on September 17, 2018, in their live television debut; this censored version, which replaced the word "fuck" with "heck" and "hell", was released as a studio recording on September 21, under the name "Danny Don't You Know (Cool as Heck Version)".
 Avidan stated that the reaction to "Danny Don't You Know" made him and Wecht very emotional: "People started having a much different reaction to it than they had with any of our previous songs by far. [...]
 Even people in our personal lives were reaching out to us and saying like 'This means a lot to me', and that had never happened before."